 Derivatives risk.
 Derivatives involve special risks and costs and may result in losses to the Fund, even when used for hedging purposes.
 Using derivatives can increase losses and reduce opportunities for gains when market prices, interest rates or currencies, or the derivatives themselves, behave in a way not anticipated by the Fund, especially in abnormal market conditions.
 Using derivatives also can have a leveraging effect (which may increase investment losses) and increase the Fund's volatility, which is the degree to which the Fund's share price may fluctuate within a short time period.
 Certain derivatives have the potential for unlimited loss, regardless of the size of the initial investment.
 The other parties to certain derivatives transactions present the same types of credit risk as issuers of fixed income securities.
-Derivatives also tend to involve greater illiquid investment risk and they may be difficult to value.
+Derivatives also tend to involve greater illiguid investment risk and they may be difficult to value.
 The Fund may be unable to terminate or sell its derivative positions.
 In fact, many over-the-counter derivatives will not have liquidity beyond the counterparty to the instrument.
 Use of derivatives or similar instruments may have different tax consequences for the Fund than an investment in the underlying security, and those differences may affect the amount, timing and character of income distributed to shareholders.
 The Fund's use of derivatives may also increase the amount of taxes payable by shareholders.
 The U.S. Government and foreign governments are in the process of adopting and implementing regulations governing derivatives markets, including mandatory clearing of certain derivatives, margin, and reporting requirements.
 The ultimate impact of the regulations remains unclear.
 Additional regulation of derivatives may make derivatives more costly, limit their availability or utility, otherwise adversely affect their performance or disrupt markets.
 The Fund may be exposed to additional risks as a result of the additional regulations.
 The extent and impact of the additional regulations are not yet fully known and may not be for some time.
-In addition, the SEC has proposed a new rule that would change the regulation of the use of derivatives by registered investment companies such as the Fund.
-If the proposed rule takes effect, it could limit the ability of the Fund to invest in derivatives.